Meerut

 Meerut is a city that serves as the administrative headquarters of the Meerut district in the Indian state of Uttar Pradesh.
 The city lies in western Uttar Pradesh and is part of the Indian National Capital Region (NCR).
 Meerut is located 80 km northeast of the national capital, New Delhi, and 480 km northwest of the state capital, Lucknow.
-Meerut is also the second-most populous city in the NCR, after Delhi.
-As of 2025, Meerut’s urban (metro) population is estimated at ≈ 1.875 million.
+As of 2025, Meerut's urban (metro) population is estimated at ≈ 1.875 million.
 The population of Meerut Municipal Corporation is projected to be about 1.907 million, while the wider Meerut metropolitan region is estimated at approximately 2.077 million.
-Meerut is among the most populous cities in NCR, after Delhi and Ghaziabad.
+Meerut is the second or third-most populous city in NCR, after Delhi and Ghaziabad.

-In 1803, Meerut was as a significant location during the British colonial era, serving as the site of one of India’s largest cantonments.
+In 1803, Meerut was as a significant location during the British colonial era, serving as the site of one of India's largest cantonments.
 Meerut was one of the first locations where the 1857 rebellion against British rule began.
 It has been called the "Sports City of India" due to its sports goods industry.
 Meerut produces large number of musical instruments in India.
 It is also one of Asia's largest gold markets.
 The city is an education hub in western Uttar Pradesh and has the third-highest per capita income after Ghaziabad and Gautam Buddha Nagar (Noida and Greater Noida).
 (Note: Ghaziabad Municipal Corporation is divided into five zones: City Zone, Kavi Nagar Zone, Vijay Nagar Zone, Mohan Nagar Zone, and Vasundhara Zone.)

-India's first Regional Rapid Transit System, Delhi Meerut RRTS, is partially operational in Meerut and serves as an inter-city high-speed metro corridor.
+India's first Regional Rapid Transit System, Delhi Meerut RRTS, is operational in Meerut and serves as an inter-city high-speed metro corridor.
 Meerut is connected by three expressways, including the Delhi-Meerut Expressway, the Ganga Expressway, and the Meerut-Kanpur Expressway.

 Origin of the name

-The name Meerut (मेरठ) is believed to have evolved from Mayarashtra (मयराष्ट्र), the capital city of the mythological kingdom ruled by Mayasura, a legendary architect and the father of Mandodari, wife of Ravana.
+The name Meerut (मेरठ Meraṭh) is believed to have evolved from Mayarashtra (मयराष्ट्र), the capital city of the mythological kingdom ruled by Mayasura, a legendary architect and the father of Mandodari, wife of Ravana.
 Over the centuries, the name underwent several transformations—such as Mairashtra, Mai-dant-ka-khera, and Mairaath—before settling into its current form, Meerut.

-Another tradition attributes the city’s origin to King Yudhishthira, who is said to have granted the land to Mayasura in recognition of his architectural prowess.
+Another tradition attributes the city's origin to King Yudhishthira, who is said to have granted the land to Mayasura in recognition of his architectural prowess.
 According to this account, Mayasura named the region Maharashtra (not to be confused with the modern day Indian state of Maharashtra), which eventually morphed into Meerut due to linguistic and historical evolution.

-An alternative version suggests, that Meerut was part of the dominions of King Mahipala, the ruler of Indraprastha, and that the city’s name is derived from his association with the area.
+An alternative version suggests, that Meerut was part of the dominions of King Mahipala, the ruler of Indraprastha, and that the city's name is derived from his association with the area.